 Moving to an adult clinic

-We use the word transition to describe the process in which young people and their care team, prepare, plan and then move the young person, from children's to adults health care services.
-We understand that moving away from your children's health team, that you may have grown up with and have known for many years, can sometimes feel scary.
+We use the word transition to describe the process in which young people and their care team prepare, plan and then move the young person from children's to adults' health care services.
+We understand that moving away from your children's health team can feel scary.
+You may have grown up with them or known them for many years.
 However, this can also be an exciting stage in your life as you are about to make a positive step into adulthood and enter a new chapter where you will have greater independence.

 Transition is about making plans together with you - and not just about you.

 What transition may look like for you

 Your clinic team will introduce topics aimed at building your health knowledge and will start to talk about transition.
 Around this age you will also start to see your doctor/nurse on your own for part of your appointment.
 This happens in most children's clinics.
 Your clinic team will use this time to discuss topics that you may not feel comfortable talking about in front of your parents/carers.

 Your clinic team will discuss transition with you in more detail including the options available for the adult service of your choice, depending on where you live.
 You will also continue to build on your health knowledge as well as talking about your emotional wellbeing.
 Becoming more independent is an important part of this stage.